-To kick-off the fundraiser, held the first Sunday of November, the foremost mission is seeking sponsors.
+To kick-off the fundraiser, that will be held on Sunday, November 7th 2021, the foremost mission is seeking sponsors.
 Did you know that there are almost 200 sponsors each year?
 And how grateful we are for them!
-Our sponsors donate generously to the cause and feel a deep connection to the project.
+Our sponsors give generously to the cause and feel a deep connection to the project.
 Without sponsors' financial assistance, it would not be possible to have a successful Empty Bowls Project!

-As sponsor money thankfully arrives, a team is out and about in the summer months collecting around 1,500 bowls from a minimum of 18 potters who give of their time and creativity to provide beautiful hand made bowls.
-The 50+ boxes of bowls are categorized and delivered to the event location where they are smartly arranged to showcase the potters' talents.
+As sponsor money thankfully arrives, a team is out and about in the summer months collecting around 1,500 bowls from 18 or more area potters who give their time and creativity to provide beautiful handmade bowls (and as an added perk, picking up bowls from potters allows volunteers to peek inside the boxes and see the textures, glazes and shapes of the extraordinary bowls).
+The 50+ boxes of bowls are categorized and ultimately delivered to the even location where they are smartly arranged to showcase the potters' talents.

-The night before the event, a mighty team collects thirty 5-gallon food grade buckets of soup from Dripping Springs, Wimberley and Austin area restaurants...sometimes in the wee hours of the morning as chefs are closing their doors.
-As a big thank you for their donation, restaurants receive free advertising, a handsome box of scrumptious, personalized cookies made by Well Yeah Cakes and an engraved wooden soup spoon as a special reminder that Helping Hands appreciates our chefs!
+The night before the event, a mighty team collects thirty 5-gallon food grade buckets of soup from Dripping Springs and Austin area restaurants... sometimes in the wee hours of the morning as chefs are closing their doors.
+As a big thank you for their donation, restaurants receive free advertising, a handsome box of scrumptious, personalized cookies made by Well Yeah Cakes and an engraved wooden soup spoon as a special reminder that Dripping Springs Helping Hands appreciates our chefs!

-By now, Broadway Bank has collected 3,000+ cookies made by friends of Helping Hands that answers the "sweet tooth" call after their bowl of soup is gone.
-In addition, a truck full of a variety of breads and pastries donated by Central Market, after being picked up the night before after closure, have been unloaded and the kitchen team puts their hands to work slicing and arranging for a lovely presentation.
-Now the show is about to begin!
-But wait...there is sweet tea from Chicken Express and coffee from Austin Java and a variety of craft beer provided by Bell Springs Brewing Company!
-The dining tables look lovely with decor from The Flower Girl, Kari Shelton and extra tables and chairs donated by Premiere Events.
-We know it's about time to open the doors when the musicians gear up their instruments to entertain our patrons with energetic, live music.
+By now, Broadway Bank has collected 3,000+ cookies made by friends of Helping Hands that answers the patrons' "sweet tooth" call after finishing their soup.
+In addition, a truck full of a variety of breads and pastries donated by Central Market, after being picked up the night before after closure, have been unloaded and the kitchen team puts their hand to work slicing and arranging for a lovely presentation.
+Now the show is about ready to begin!
+But wait... there is sweet tea from Chicken Express and a variety of beer and wine provided by Bell Springs Brewing Company!
+The dining tables look lovely with decor from The Flower Girl, Kari Shelton and lovely linens donated by Premiere Events.
+We know it's about time to open the doors when the musicians tune their instruments to entertain our patrons with soothing, live music.

-Our patrons then make their way into the event room to select from a variety of mouth-watering soups to fill their bowls.
-While Girl Scouts serve cookies and breads (hey, click here for a delicious pumpkin bread recipe from the Girl Scouts) to patrons, a civic group works diligently behind the scenes to scrape and wash dozens of big empty stew pots.
-(Not the most sought after job for sure, but necessary!)
-And then the pièce de résistance, the patrons take their chosen bowl(s) home with them!
+While Girl Scouts serve cookies and breads to patrons, a civic group works diligently behind the scenes to scrape and wash dozens of big empty stew pots (not the most sought-after job, for sure, but necessary!).
+And then the piece de resistance, the patrons take their chosen bowl(s) home with them!

-It's magical to walk the event room and appreciate the liveliness of the community that has come together to support Helping Hands.
+It is magical to walk the even room and appreciate the liveliness of the community that has come together to support Helping Hands.
 So many smiles, so much laughter and volunteers high-fiving each other!

-At the end of the day, when the floors are swept and trash is hauled out, we realize that the more teams of volunteers we include, the stronger and more joyful the feeling of community really is.
+At the end of the day, when the floors are swept and trash is hauled out, we realize that the more teams of volunteers we include, the more joyful and stronger the feeling of community really is.
 Because at the end of the day, it's all for the benefit of our neighbors in need.